betafcc/unagi-front-test/README.md

 - ✅ Add empty state (endpoint returns an empty array).
 - ✅ Add simple client-side ordering by any criteria - DOB/Last name/First name etc.
   with a UI control, e.g. Radio button.

+### Extra:

+There is a lot of things unstyled, but at least the basic cards I could do something about:

+- background of player photo generates a gradient background with the player id as seed
+- 3d following effect
+- card shine reflection effect